Videmy-study/backend/routing-agent/README.md

 # Routing Agent

-A smart routing agent that analyzes user requests and directs them to the appropriate specialized agent - either the Academic Research Agent or the FOMC Research Agent.
+A smart routing agent that analyzes user requests and directs them to the appropriate specialized agent - Academic Research Agent, FOMC Research Agent, or Political News Agent.

 ## Overview